What does the Bible say about anger? Are there prayers for anger that we can use to combat that specific sinful nature?

 But now you must put them all away: anger, wrath, malice, slander, and obscene talk from your mouth.Colossians 3:8

 I have been there.
-Sometimes, I'm too angry to pray.
-I wish there was a magical formula that will remind us to take a step back and refocus, but I have yet to find something magical.
-Having some repetative prayers for anger in our back pocket can be helpful when we are just too mad to think clearly.
+Sometimes, I’m too angry to pray.
+I wish there was a magical formula that would remind us to take a step back and refocus, but I have yet to find something magical.
+Having some repetitive prayers for anger in our back pocket can be helpful when we are just too mad to think clearly.